peter-mouland/react-lego/README.md

  > Based on the `master` branch _[compare branches](https://github.com/peter-mouland/react-lego/compare/css-modules)_

-Import you css into your components and add the class names using js object notation.
+Import your css into your components and add the class names using js object notation.
 This method completely changes the css class names output.
 Scoping problems are gone, but you must specifically mark 'global' classes.